Please feel free to comment on my review.

 The evil stepmother character is pretty scary, even for me when I was a kid watching this.
 She seems manipulative and in control when preventing Cinderella from being happy and making her daughters come to the forefront.
 It’s been claimed Cinderella’s evil stepmother is one of Disney’s best villains.

 It’s not very clear what her motivations are for reducing Cinderella to being a scullery maid after her father died.
 But the mystery of her evil intentions makes her even more frightening.
 This is especially when the evil stepmother locks Cinderella in her room in the top of the tower so that she can’t get out.

 This leads me onto talking about the ugly stepsisters, Anastasia and Drizella.
 Goodness me, these stepsisters have no chance with the Prince.
 Their attitudes and behaviours are appalling and they come across as stupid and mean-spirited.
 Even when trying Cinderella’s glass slipper, they’re horrid.

-There’s the Fairy Godmother character that Cinderella meets who grants her wishes to go to the ball where the Prince is.
+There’s the Fairy Godmother character that Cinderella meets who grants her wish to go to the ball where the Prince is.
 I’m surprised Cinderella didn’t react in shock or surprise when she met her Fairy Godmother for the first time.
-The Fairy Godmother’s well-known for her song, ‘Bibbidi-Bobbidi-Boo’!
+The Fairy Godmother is well-known for her song, ‘Bibbidi-Bobbidi-Boo’!

 I liked the sequence where the Fairy Godmother puts together Cinderella’s carriage made out of a pumpkin; as well as four horses out of four mice including Jaq and Gus; a coachman out of a horse and a footman out of Bruno the dog.
 Cinderella’s Fairy Godmother also seems grandmotherly in this.